What is Blockchain, the technology of the Chain of Blocks?

 In this way, an impossible to replicate hash can be created that is associated with a single document stored outside the blockchain.

-Imagine the implication this has for patent or intellectual property registration.
+Think about the implication that this has for the registration of patents or intellectual protection.

 A company like Google, for example, could prove that it has created a technology on a specific date without the need to make a formal application to register the patent.